 Table of Contents

-Can you go to Canada with a DUI?
+Can You Go to Canada with a DUI?
 What Happens If You Have a DUI and Want to Enter Canada?

 Why is DUI Considered a Serious Crime in Canada?